EFSA’s Scientific Colloquium 27 “Cell culture-derived foods and food ingredients”

 - Discuss emerging safety and methodological aspects and their impact on EFSA’s risk assessment approaches.

-The Colloquium will build on ongoing discussions between EFSA and our stakeholders, including during a dedicated session of the “Future food and feed lab: Stakeholder workshop on new food and feed sources and technologies” taking place on 7-8 March 2023.
+The Colloquium built on previous and ongoing discussions between EFSA and EFSA’s stakeholders, such as a dedicated session of the “Future food and feed lab: Stakeholder workshop on new food and feed sources and technologies”.